by George Sycallides, Director, Communications Office

 “Representing the University of Nicosia Mobile Clinic at the AMEE conference in Basel, Switzerland was an amazing experience.
 Basel itself is a beautiful city and it set a very welcoming scene.
 At the conference, we were surrounded by many medical professionals from around the world taking part in countless other projects and research in medical education.

 I felt very lucky to have this opportunity to present and represent the mobile clinic in Switzerland, especially as the Mobile Clinic Club President.
-While doing so, maybe we inspired other medical schools for such an initiative as well.
-I have really enjoyed taking part in the mobile clinic as a student so far and encourage my fellow students to participate.”
+While doing so, maybe we inspired other medical schools for such an initiative as well.”

 “Being part of the 2018 AMEE conference in Basel and having the opportunity to present our school’s mobile clinic was an experience of its own kind!
 The conference gathered more than 3,000 participants from 92 countries, all having as a common goal to improve the medical education system, whether at local, national or international level.
 From the excitement of having our abstract accepted, to the preparation of the poster and to the absolutely exhilarating week of the conference itself, each step of the way was one to enjoy and learn from.